1968 Democratic National Convention protests: Permits

-Both MOBE and Yippie needed permits from the city in order to hold their respective events.
-The City had several reasons for denying permits to MOBE and Yippie and thus stalled issuing permits.
-The City was worried about a black rebellion, independent of the white protesters, during the convention.
+Both MOBE and Yippie needed permits from the city to hold their respective events.
+The city had several reasons for denying permits to MOBE and Yippie and thus stalled issuing permits.
+The city was worried about a black rebellion, independent of the white protesters, during the convention.
 To avoid trouble, the City used its influence with black community organizations such as The Woodlawn Organization, the Black Consortium, and Operation Breadbasket to try to keep their constituents calm and peaceful.
 Some of the militant black leaders were encouraged to leave town during the convention to avoid being implicated in any violence.

-The City also believed that having large numbers of white protesters marching through the black ghettos with a heavy police or National Guard escort would inflame the ghettos and set off rioting.
+The city also believed that having large numbers of white protesters marching through the black ghettos with a heavy police or National Guard escort would inflame the ghettos and set off rioting.
 Therefore, the City categorically denied any permit that included parks in or march routes through black areas.

-Another argument the City used to deny permits was that the permits asked the City to set aside local and state ordinances.
-A city ordinance closed the city parks at 11 pm, although this was not strictly enforced.
+Another argument the City used to deny permits was that the permits asked the city to set aside local and state ordinances.
+A city ordinance closed the city parks at 11 p.m., although this was not strictly enforced.
 In a letter to Yippie, Deputy Mayor David Stahl gave eight rules for Yippie to follow, including submitting detailed plans and requirements, following all city, state, and federal ordinances, and toning down the rhetoric.
 The Yippies refused, so the City felt justified in denying Yippie their permits.

 In a last-ditch effort, MOBE filed a lawsuit in federal court seeking it to force Chicago to issue permits for a rally in Soldier Field or Grant Park.
 Judge Lynch, Daley's former law partner, heard the case, and summarily dismissed the request, citing that the city could deny permits on the basis of protecting "public comfort, convenience, and welfare".

 Protests

 August 22: Shooting of Dean Johnson

+Although Chicago authorities and the media had anticipated 100,000 anti-war protesters to converge on Chicago during the week of the 1968 Democratic National Convention, an estimated 9,000 to 10,000 protesters arrived in the city on August 22–23 to participate in the demonstrations.
+As the demonstrators arrived in the city, 23,000 police and National Guardsmen assembled in response.

-The start of the convention week's violence is sometimes traced to the shooting of Dean Johnson by Chicago police officers.
+The week's violence began with the shooting of Dean Johnson by Chicago police officers.
 Dean Johnson, age 17, and another boy were stopped on the sidewalk by the officers for a curfew violation early on the morning of Thursday, August 22.
 When Johnson drew and fired a pistol at police (the gun misfired), police officers returned fire, hitting Johnson three times.
 The Yippies and SDS hastily organized a memorial service for Johnson, but as one observer noted, due to poor planning "it turned out that no one had made any plans to actually do anything.
 We just milled around and began to fill up the intersection.
 Two squad cars pulled up and the cops got out and told us to keep moving ... but they were pretty gentle about it".